Prevent Kidney Disease

 Learn more to reduce your risk of kidney disease and take the pledge to #preventkidneydisease.

-Immunosuppressant is a term used to describe a number of drugs or medicines that suppress or lower the body's ability to reject a transplanted organ.
+Immunosuppressant are drugs or medicines that lower the body's ability to reject a transplanted organ.
 Another term for these drugs is anti-rejection drugs.
-Examples of immunosuppressants used for kidney transplants are: cyclosporine, azathioprine, prednisone and FK 506.
+There are 2 types of immunosuppressants:

 When you get a kidney transplant, your body knows that the new kidney is foreign (that is, not originally part of your body).
 Your body will attack the new kidney and try to damage or destroy it.
 The immunosuppressant drugs suppress your body's ability to do this.
 The goal is to adjust these drugs to prevent rejection and to minimize any side effects of the drugs.

 Almost everyone who has a transplant must take these drugs every day as directed.
 If your new kidney came from an identical twin, however, you may not have to take them.
 Even missing a single dose may make it more likely for you to have a rejection.
 The only time you should skip a dose is if your doctor or other health care team member tells you to do so.
 If you are not sure, call your doctor.
 Also, when you have a clinic visit, you should not take your immunosuppressant medicines until your blood is drawn for lab work.